 (a) In December 2006, the Group acquired 20% interest in Talent Boom.
 The Group has no representation on Talent Boom's board of directors or its management and does not have the ability to exercise significant influence over the operating and financial policies of Talent Boom.
 Accordingly, the investment in Talent Boom was accounted for as a cost-method investment.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED MAY 31, 2012, 2013 AND 2014 (In thousands, except share and per share data, or otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED MAY 31, 2012, 2013 AND 2014

 13. LONG TERM INVESTMENTS - continued